trident-project/trident/doc/source/annotated_example.rst

 .. note::

-        The compound ray functionality has only been implemented for the Enzo and Gadget simulation codes.
+        The compound ray functionality has only been implemented for the Enzo and Gadget simulation codes (and Gadget's derivatives including Gizmo and AREPO).
 If you would like to help us implement this functionality for your simulation code, please contact us about this on the mailing list.